AI-SDC/SDC-Reboot/ml-risk-agreement.rst

 Currently, sacro-ml implements a number of different attacks based on the model’s

-- output probabilities: the premise being that a model will be more confident about records it has seen during training [3]_.
+- *output probabilities*: the premise being that a model will be more confident about records it has seen during training [3].

-..

   In some cases, these may be provided in a file.
   Generally it is more robust (i.e. relies less on trust and has less scope for human error) for the model and data to be loaded and create these at ‘attack-time’

-- ‘losses’: the premise being that the chance of a model’s prediction being incorrect for a given record *may be* different if the record was used for training [4]_.
+- *losses* (errors): the premise being that the chance of a model’s prediction being incorrect for a given record *may be* different if the record was used for training [4]_.

-..

   These attacks absolutely require being able to load model and data.

-   The intention is that this list will be continuously updated as the field evolves.
+- The intention is that this list will be continuously updated as the field evolves.

 Implications for risk assessment